+Set, change, or delete the administrator password.

-Security Admin Password Set, change, or delete the administrator password.
-System Password Set, change, or delete the system password.
-Password Configuration Control the minimum and maximum number of characters allowed for the Admin and System passwords.
-Password Bypass Bypass the System (Boot) Password and the internal HDD password prompts during a system restart.
+Set, change, or delete the system password.

+Set, change, or delete the system's internal HDD password.

+Control the minimum and maximum number of characters allowed for the Admin and System passwords.

+Bypass the System (Boot) Password and the internal HDD password prompts during a system restart.

 By default, the Disabled option is enabled.

-Password Change Enable or disable changes to the System and Hard Disk passwords when an administrator password is set.
+Enable or disable changes to the System and Hard Disk passwords when an administrator password is set.

 By default, the Allow Non-Admin Password Changes option is enabled.

-UEFI Capsule Firmware Updates Enable or disable BIOS updates through UEFI capsule update packages.
+Enable or disable BIOS updates through UEFI capsule update packages.

 By default, the option is enabled.

-TPM 2.0 Security Enable or disable TPM 2.0 security options.
-Absolute Enable or disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
+Enable or disable TPM 2.0 security options.

+Enable or disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.

 By default, the option is enabled.

-Chassis Intrusion Enable or disable the chassis intrusion feature.
+Enable or disable the chassis intrusion feature.

 By default, the option is not enabled.

-OROM Keyboard Access Enable or disable OROM keyboard access.
+Enable or disable OROM keyboard access.

 By default, the option is enabled.

-Admin Setup Lockout Enable to prevent users from entering Setup when an Admin Password is set.
+Enable to prevent users from entering Setup when an Admin Password is set.

 By default, the option is not enabled.

-Master Password Lockout Enable to prevent users from entering Setup when a Master Password is set.
+Enable to prevent users from entering Setup when a Master Password is set.

 By default, the option is not enabled.

-HDD Protection Support Enable or disable the HDD protection feature.
-By default, the option is not enabled.
-SMM Security Mitigation Enable or disable SMM Security Mitigation.
+Enable or disable SMM Security Mitigation.

 By default, the option is enabled.